1934 Rose Bowl: Aftermath

 Winning the 1934 Rose Bowl has, to date, been the greatest accomplishment in Columbia football history.
 The Columbia Lions had a notable losing streak from 1983 through 1988, losing 44 games in a row during these years, the second-longest losing streak in major college football history.
 Cliff Montgomery died on April 21, 2005.

 The "Vow Boys", the Stanford class of 1936, never did lose to USC, defeating them again 16–0 in 1934, and 3–0 in 1935.
 The 1933 Michigan Wolverines football team, who tied for first in the Big Ten Conference with Minnesota on a 0–0 tie between the two teams, was voted the 1933 national champion.
 USC, who had won the previous two years, and who finished the season 10–1–1, was denied a third consecutive national championship.

 As of 2025, this remains the last Rose Bowl, and the last bowl overall that had an Ivy League school participant.
-The Ivy League would ban it's members from bowl participation in 1946.
+The Ivy League would ban its members from bowl participation in 1946.